intel-analytics/ipex-llm/python/llm/example/transformers/transformers_int4/chatglm/README.md

 > **Note**: If you want to download the Hugging Face *Transformers* model, please refer to [here](https://huggingface.co/docs/hub/models-downloading#using-git).
 >
-> BigDL-LLM optimizes the *Transformers* model in INT4 precision during loading, so that no explicit conversion is needed.
+> BigDL-LLM optimizes the *Transformers* model in INT4 precision at runtime, so that no explicit conversion is needed.

 ## Requirements
 To run these examples with BigDL-LLM, we have some recommended requirements for your machine, please refer to [here](../README.md#recommended-requirements) for more information.